awslabs/graphstorm/docs/source/tutorials/own-data.rst

            --target-etype paper,citing,paper \
            --output /tmp/acm_lp

-Please refer to :ref:`Graph Partition Configurations <configurations-partition>` to find more details of the arguments of the two partition tools.
+Please refer to :ref:`Graph Partition for DGL Graphs <configurations-partition>` guideline for more details of the arguments of the two partition tools.

 Step 2: Modify the YAML configuration file to include your own data's information
 -----------------------------------------------------------------------------------